Someone Loves You Honey (album)

 Someone Loves You Honey is the twenty-fourth studio album by American country music artist Charley Pride.
-It was released in November 1978 via RCA Victor Records and contained 11 tracks.
+It was released in February 1978 on RCA Victor and contained 11 tracks.
 The album was co-produced by Jerry Bradley and Pride.
 Two of Pride's major hits were included on the studio record: "More to Me" and the title track.
 Both songs became number one hits.
 The album itself would also reach charting positions following its release.

 Background and content

 When Charley Pride first became successful, his musical style was built on elements of traditional, hardcore country.
-Yet, as his career progressed and country music changed, his sound progressed towards country pop.
+Yet, as his career progressed and country music changed, his sound progressed toward country pop.
 This style was reflected on albums in the latter half of the 1970s decade, including Someone Loves You Honey.
 The album was recorded at the RCA Victor Studio (located in Nashville, Tennessee) in sessions held between 1975 and 1977.
 The sessions were co-produced by Jerry Bradley and Pride himself.
 A total of 11 tracks comprised the album.
 Its songs included a cover of Conway Twitty's two hits, "Georgia Keeps Pulling on My Ring" and "Play Guitar Play."
 The album also contained original recordings, such as the title track and "Days of Sand and Shovels."